Complete Retinol Guide for Beginners: Strengths, Purging, Routines & Results

 Retinol Purging Explained

 What is retinol purging?
 When retinol accelerates cell turnover, congestion that was already forming beneath the surface — blocked pores, early breakouts, trapped sebum — is pushed to the surface faster than it would have appeared naturally.
 The result can look like a temporary increase in breakouts or flaking in the first 2–6 weeks.
-This is not retinol causing new problems — it is retinol speeding up the timeline of issues that were already forming.

 Purging vs irritation: Purging is largely painless, appears in areas already prone to congestion, and resolves within 4–6 weeks.
 Irritation involves burning, stinging, or widespread redness and does not resolve on its own without changing your approach.